Palaestra at Olympia: Water at Olympia

-On the day Domitian was killed the Senate appointed Nerva as emperor.
-He would become the first of the Nerva-Antonine dynasty (the "good emperors").
-A veteran consular officer, he had been trusted by Domitian, apparently unaware of his true views.
-He promised to restore civil liberties.
-His reforms amounted to a sweeping program of beneficence.
-These beneficenses set a precedent.

-Under Nerva the Herodes family flourished, adopting wholeheartedly the new charitable platform.
-The turning point was the discovery by Herodes Atticus' father of a fortune hidden in a house of his.
-Duly notified, and offered the money, Nerva told him to keep it.
-Marrying an heiress shortly after, Atticus père became famously wealthy.
-For his subsequent generosity in funding the government and public activities Nerva awarded him the ornamenta praetoria ("police medal") and admitted him to the Roman Senate.
+In the middle of the 2nd century an unplanned accident drew the attention of the scholar, civil engineer and philanthropist Herodes Atticus, to the water problems at Olympia.
+Atticus and his wife donated the nymphaeum fountain.
+The water came to the fountain by aqueduct from a spring 4 km away and was then piped to the palaestra and other places within Olympia.

 Solutions to the paradoxes of Vitruvius

 Vitruvius based his account on tradition, as he says, but he has made certain key assumptions that demonstrate an ignorance of the real place, one of which is that the xystos offers any substantial shelter from either bad weather or winter weather.
 As the portico is only up to 10 yards wide, it is essentially still an outdoor building.
 Wind blows through it carrying whatever precipitation there is.
 Winters in the Peloponnesus though lacking the severity of winters northward are still not what one would call mild.
 Vitruvius presents the view that, while Roman soldiers are huddling in their winter camps, and all games and all military campaigning are suspended until the spring season, Olympian athletes are outdoors in the freezing wind blowing through the porticos in light clothing at best, if not naked, slipping over the ice and through patches of snow.

 Vitruvius, an ex-military engineer, may have been thinking of the closed sheds in which Roman units sometimes performed winter drilling, but those were constructed to cover the whole campus, or drilling field.
 Moreover, they were dressed in fighting armor and wore hob-nailed boots.
 Based on the climate, it is probably safe to say, only on rare warm days were there any hardy runners on the tracks in the gymnasium of Olympia, and they were not likely to be children.
 Both training and games were seasonal, and the runners did not run in the pouring rain, sleet, or snow, even in the porticos.
 There is no evidence that the people of classical times had any immunity from pneumonia or hypothermia, or that mothers were inclined to expose their young runners to the conditions causing these deadly physical states.